pololu/a-star-32u4-arduino-library/README.md

 ## Version history

+* 1.0.4 (2016 Apr 06): Fixed PrimeDemo and Keyboard examples so they can compile with the latest version of the Arduino IDE (1.6.8).
 * 1.0.3 (2015 Sep 15): Fixed PrimeDemo example to display >4GB SD card capacity correctly.
 * 1.0.2 (2015 Aug 31): Renamed Demo example to PrimeDemo and updated comments in examples.
 * 1.0.1 (2015 Aug 13): Corrected commented motor flip code in Motors example.